On the dynamics of formation of generic singularities of mean curvature flow: Proof of

 \end{lemma} The lemma will be proved in Section \ref{sec:propagator}.

 Returning to \eqref{eq:transform3}, we apply Lemma \ref{LM:propagator3} to obtain

-In the next proposition we estimate the terms on the right hand side.
-To avoid processing similar terms in \eqref{eq:esty2Theta} below, we state and prove some general results. \begin{proposition} For $|k|+l=1$, we have the following results
+Next we estimate the terms on the right hand side.
+Since similar estimates will be needed for the terms in \eqref{eq:esty2Theta} below, the following results are more than the present need. \begin{proposition} For $|k|+l=1$, the following estimates hold,

 \end{proposition} The proposition will be proved in subsection \ref{subsec:2weiDy}.